ihmeuw-msca/weighted-average/docsrc/user_guide/index.rst

 User Guide
 ==========

-This guide provides an overview of the `weave` package and instructions on how to get started.
-For descriptions of the modules, objects, and functions included in `weave`, see the :doc:`API Reference <../api_reference/index>`.
+This guide provides an overview of the WeAve package and instructions on how to get started.
+For descriptions of the modules, objects, and functions included in WeAve, see the :doc:`API Reference <../api_reference/index>`.

 .. toctree::
    :maxdepth: 2